 The Humane Society of the United States offers additional information, including disaster preparedness for livestock and other animals, as well as training opportunities.

-~ Excerpts from “Get Out Now!” by Kathleen Ewing, January/February 2007 Hobby Farms.
+Excerpted from “Get Out Now!” by Kathleen Ewing in the January/February 2007 issue of Hobby Farms magazine.